DOSull/dulux-colours-map/README.md

 Running the code will produce quite a few data files, which are _not_ posted here.

 The annotated output of the [RMarkdown](https://rmarkdown.rstudio.com/) of the code can be [viewed here](https://dosull.github.io/dulux-colours-map/code/).
 This was lightly modified to make [these slides](https://dosull.github.io/dulux-colours-map/slides/) for a Maptime! presentation in September 2021.

+**Note that as I continue to learn more about the various R packages used here the code will continue to be tweaked.
+For the record the [version of the slideshow presented at Maptime! on 22 September 2021 is here](https://dosull.github.io/dulux-colours-map/slides/maptime-slides.html).**